Interdisciplinary Artist, Educator, and Researcher

 Image courtesy of Clarendon Scholars’ Association, University of Oxford.

-Christie Neptune is an Afro-Caribbean American interdisciplinary artist, educator, and researcher.
-She received her MS from the MIT School of Architecture and Planning in Art, Culture, and Technology and her BA from Fordham University in Visual Arts.
-Neptune's work has been exhibited at venues including The Museum of Modern Art Medellín (MAMM), Gagosian, Martos Gallery, Tilton Gallery, and the Queens Museum, amongst others.
+Christie Neptune received her M.S. from the MIT School of Architecture and Planning in Art, Culture, and Technology and her B.A. from Fordham University in Visual Arts.
+Neptune’s work has been exhibited at venues including The Museum of Modern Art Medellín (MAMM), Gagosian, Martos Gallery, and the Queens Museum, amongst others.
 Her work is in the collection of the Worcester Art Museum, Massachusetts.
 In 2021, she was awarded the Prix Medeos for the presentation of her work at Art-O-Rama in Marseille, France.
 Her work has been widely discussed in publications such as 4 Columns, Artforum, Hyperallergic, The New York Times, The Wall Street Journal, and the Washington Post.
-Her numerous awards and residencies include Backslash at Cornell Tech fund, Light Work Artist-in-Residence, NYFA Fellowship in Interdisciplinary Arts, Smack Mellon Studio Residency, and the Bronx Museum of the Arts AIM Fellowship, among others.
-In the Fall of 2024, Neptune began her doctoral research in fine arts.
-The working title of Neptune’s DPhil is Towards an African Cosmology: Marked (Black) Axiological Shifts within Representational Practice, generously supported by The Clarendon Fund in partnership with the Flora Welch Clarendon Scholarship at St Hugh's College.
+Her numerous awards and residencies include the Pioneer Works visual arts residency, Light Work artist-in-residence, a NYFA fellowship in interdisciplinary arts, a Smack Mellon studio residency in partnership with the Van Lier fellowship, and the Bronx Museum of the Arts artist-in-marketplace (AIM) Fellowship, among others.
+Neptune has worked as a visiting lecturer in the MFA photography department at the Parsons School of Design and the Foundations department at Pratt Institute in New York City.
+She has been invited to speak as a visiting artist at Washington College, the University of Delaware, and Cornell Tech in the United States.
+In the Fall of 2024, Neptune began her doctoral research in practice-led fine art at the Ruskin School of Art, University of Oxford.
+The working title of Neptune’s DPhil (PhD) is Towards an African Cosmology: Marked (Black) Axiological Shifts within Representational Practice, generously supported by The Clarendon Fund in partnership with the Flora Welch Clarendon Scholarship at St Hugh's College, Oxford.

 A performance.
 A dance.
 A gesture recorded with light.
 About.
 The want.
 To be.
 Filled.
 To Carry.
 To touch ground(s).
 Pulling days of yore into today.
 With my convictions, I carry the past and reimagine the fullness of time.
 Vessel.
 A constellation of memories.
 Wrapped in space.

-I am interested in the spatial-temporal articulations of the body within discursive space.
-Through photography, moving image, and performance, I explore how the body, as material, articulates frameworks of globality, identity, and place.
-Critically aware of self, I employ varying degrees of subjectivity to shift axes of language and power in cultural representation.
-Utilizing the values and semiotics of black culture, disparate industrial objects, and the material properties of film, I foreground phenomenological blackness, the intricate and wide-ranging dimensions of black inner life.
+Christie Neptune’s research examines the spatial-temporal articulations of the body within discursive space.
+Through photography, moving image, and performance, she explores how the body, as material, articulates frameworks of globality, identity, and place.
+Critically aware of self, Neptune employs varying degrees of subjectivity to shift axes of language and power in cultural representation.
+Utilizing the values and semiotics of Black culture, disparate industrial objects, the domestic, and the material properties of film, Neptune foregrounds phenomenological Blackness, the intricate and wide-ranging dimensions of Black inner life.